 And I think people tend to dream more, which is great, but you still have to, I think it’s still great to keep your feet on the ground and say, okay, let’s start small.

-Maybe sometimes we want things to feel. and you don’t even know the feedbacks of your customers and you want to sell nation-wide or things like that.
+Maybe sometimes we want things to fast and you don’t even know the feedbacks of your customers and you want to sell nation-wide or things like that.
 So for, in our experience is, to start small.
-We don’t have to be a, you know, a competition of Amazon and be a crazy video there’s we just want to continue to do what we like to do at a pace that our customers are happy.
+We don’t aim to be a, you know, a competition of Amazon and be a crazy billionaires.
+We just want to continue to do what we like to do at a pace that our customers are happy.

 And most importantly, we don’t want to industrialize anything.
-Most of our competitors, they, like I said, they ship frozen things because they think they, they just have volumes.
-And then, you know, that’s how it goes when you guys start volumes.
+Most of our competitors, they, like I said, they ship frozen things because they just have volumes.
+And then, you know, that’s how it goes when you’ve got stock volumes.
 So if we, if having more volumes means shipping frozen products, we don’t want to go there.

-[00:49:59] David Crabill: I was wondering, you know, you do have such a huge following on Instagram and, uh, you know, 112,000 followers as of today.
-I mean, what did you do to build up that kind of following.
-Yes, I do see on Facebook, you only have like 2000 followers, which is still a lot, but I mean, what have you tried doing specific things to grow your Instagram fall?
+[00:49:59] David Crabill: I was wondering, you know, you do have such a huge following on Instagram and, uh, you know, 112,000 followers of today.
+I mean, did you do to build up that kind of following?
+I mean, I do see on Facebook, you only have like 2000 followers, which is still a lot, but I mean, what have you tried doing specific things to grow your Instagram following?

-[00:50:24] Anthony Rosemond: Yes, I did. you know, macaroni is a very visual thing.
+[00:50:23] Anthony Rosemond: Yes, I did. you know, macarons are a very visual thing.
 Like we, like we said before, I was thinking what’s, what’s the most visual platform and it’s definitely Instagram for, for that kind of of products.

-So when we first started, you know, we started with zero, of course, we, we wanted to promote our products and I wanted to do some kind of lifestyle picture, you know, some like taking picture of Yami, eating a macaroni in, in the, in a bark or something like that.
+So when we first started, you know, we started with zero, of course, we, we wanted to promote our products and I wanted to do some kind of lifestyle picture, you know, some like taking picture of Yami, eating a macaron in the park or something like that.
 It wasn’t working that well.
 So I did the same kind of, you know, it’s the same kind of path that we did with the business.

-You always want to take.
-Then listen, then apply and then the retest and apply in the retest.
+You always want to test, then listen, then apply and then the retest and apply in the retest.
 So you keep applying the things that works and you keep on trying to test new things, and then you apply as well.
 And you keep on growing with this, this wheel.
 So what we did is we see that this wasn’t working.

-So we said, Hey, let’s try um, some videos about uh, you know, mark around making videos. then it, it starts to, it’s like we get maybe a hundred thousand views on a video, lots of comments, people trying to ask, wanted to ask us, how do we do what’s the secrets?
+So we said, Hey, let’s try um, some videos about uh, you know, macaron making videos. then it, it starts to, it’s like we get maybe a hundred thousand views on a video, lots of comments, people trying to ask, wanted to ask us, how do we do what’s the secrets?
 And that’s actually where I found.
-Way to grow the Instagram, because most people on Instagram are really asking us about how to make my currents.
+Way to grow the Instagram, because most people on Instagram are really asking us about how to make macarons.

-And the ag that actually made us make us can of a switch in the business.
-We kept the macaroons, of course, but we invented new products to fit to this new audience.
+And that actually made us kind of a switch in the business.
+We kept the macar ons, of course, but we invented new products to fit to this new audience.

 [00:51:52] David Crabill: Yes.
-So the people who are following you on Instagram, aren’t necessarily even interested in buying there.
+So the people who are following you on Instagram, aren’t necessarily even interested in buying.
 They’re kind of home cooks themselves.
-I did see that you are now offering classes.
+I did see that you are offering classes.

 [00:52:04] Anthony Rosemond: Yep.
 Exactly.
-We are offering classes and we also developed uh, some eBooks, you know, to help people all over the world to, to make my parents at home.
+We are offering classes and we also developed uh, some eBooks, you know, to help people all over the world to, to make macarons at home.
 And that’s because of Instagram.
 I, I would have never think about that.
-Because most of the people on our community and Instagram I would say 90% is really focused on making my currents.
-It’s not about buying my parents.
+Because most of the people on our community and Instagram I would say 90% is really focused on making macarons.
+It’s not about buying macarons.

-[00:52:26] David Crabill: Well, I’ve had a number of podcasts, guests on that have run classes because they’re experts in their field, but they’re all doing pretty much physical in-person classes, but your classes are all virtual.
+[00:52:26] David Crabill: Well, I’ve had a number of podcast guests on that have run classes because they’re experts in their field, they’re all doing pretty much physical in-person classes, but your classes are all virtual.
 Right.